danielrueckert/danielrueckert.github.io/content/authors/JonasKuntzer/_index.md

 ---
 # Display name
-title: Paul Hager
+title: Jonas Kuntzer

 # Username (this should match the folder name)
 authors:
-- PaulHager
+- JonasKuntzer

 # Is this the primary user of the site?
 superuser: false